riscv-software-src/riscof/docs/source/plugins.rst

 This function is primarily meant for building or configuring the DUT (or its runtime arguments) if required.
 This is particularly useful when working with core-generators.
 This stage can be used to generate a specific configuration of the DUT leveraging the specs available in the checked ISA and Platform YAMLs.
-For example in the case of spike, we can use the ISA YAML to create the appropriate value of the ``--isa`` argument used by spike.
+For example in the case of Spike, we can use the ISA YAML to create the appropriate value of the ``--isa`` argument used by Spike.

 Apart, from configuring the DUT this stage can also be used to check if all the commands required by the DUT for successful execution are available or not.
 For example checking if the compiler is